"Whatever happens, conduct yourselves in a manner worthy of the Gospel of Christ."

 Progressive Discipline in Dufferin-Peel is administered with a commitment to a model of Christ-centered discipleship and rooted in an effective management of student behaviours predicated on the belief that "fairness is not sameness," and that all consequences for inappropriate behaviours must be discretionary – including decisions around suspensions and expulsions.
 To ensure that schools do not employ a "one-size-fits all" approach to disciplinary practice, consideration of mitigating factors will be used system-wide in the assessment, investigation, and follow-up of inappropriate student behaviours.
 In this way, personalized solutions will be reflectively undertaken with consideration for the unique individuals and circumstances involved.

-A principal may consider whether to suspend a pupil if he or she believes that the pupil has engaged in any of the following activities while at school, at a school-related activity or in other circumstances where engaging in the activity will have an impact on the school climate:
+A principal shall consider whether to suspend a pupil if he or she believes that the pupil has engaged in any of the following activities while at school, at a school-related activity or in other circumstances (including off school property) where engaging in the activity will have an impact on the school climate:

 A pupil may be suspended only once for an infraction, in any one incident, and may be suspended for a minimum of one (1) school day and a maximum of twenty (20) school days.